amith152003/Smart-Wind-Tunnel-Air-Flow-Stabilization-System/README.md

 ---

 ### **Hardware Setup 2: Testing Circuit with a load**
-The whole system was tested rigorously and it worked flawlessly.
-The final system was test by loading the flap with small weights and it was working perfectly.
+The whole system was tested rigorously by loading the flap with small weights to check if the PID loop worked.

 ![The Final Hardware Setup](images/20241215_150930.jpg)